bpgould/FullStackHomework4/README.md

 I would like to use multiple threads in the future to add concurrent functions.

+**I need to add the function to subtract time for missed questions

 I would like to add a pause button that obfuscates the page.

+I need to prevent two answers from being able to be chosen due to it causing a bug.

+I would like to add a progress bar at the bottom that shows the percentage you have answered and you percentage correct.